May 6 2020

 The court reproduces at length the Constitutional Court's reasoning, which determined that the extinctive prescription claim over dividends is mercantile in nature, as it involves mercantile legal entities in a dispute centered on dividend payments to shareholders.
 The Constitutional Court held that Article 1039 of the Commercial Code prescribes that actions arising from the application of that statute must be processed through summary proceedings.

 Lisa argued, and the Constitutional Court agreed, that Clause Twenty-Five of the articles of incorporation of Inversiones Empresariales (public deed number sixteen, dated March 6, 1984) contains a submission clause mandating that disputes between the company and its shareholders be resolved through summary proceedings before the ordinary courts.
+In its reproduced reasoning, the court records that the underlying dispute concerns Lisa's right to the dividends that the company has failed to pay it since 1999, the very obligation that Inversiones Empresariales now seeks to extinguish through prescription.
 Lisa maintained that admitting the claim through the ordinary track violated due process and the principle of legal certainty, citing Constitutional Court precedent (cases 1258-00 and 1311-2000) on the obligation of authorities to respect the applicable legal framework.

 The Constitutional Court concluded that the judge, by denying the revocation without legal basis and merely stating that the claim should proceed through the ordinary track, violated Lisa's right to effective judicial protection (tutela judicial efectiva).